dan-carroll/danreads/documents/_reviews/fantasy/_posts/the_sword_of_shannara.md

     </iframe>
 amazon: "https://www.amazon.com/gp/product/081244826X/ref=as_li_tl?ie=UTF8&tag=floridan21-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=081244826X&linkId=a40dcddddc4bf47d6ccbebe5ff15530e"
 web: "https://www.goodreads.com/book/show/15575.The_Sword_of_Shannara"
-intro:
+intro: |
+  Long ago, the world of the Four Lands was torn apart by the wars of ancient Evil.
+But in the Vale, the half-human, half-elfin Shea Ohmsford now lives in peace - until the mysterious, forbidding figure of the druid Allanon appears, to reveal that the supposedly long dead Warlock Lord lives again.

+  Shea must embark upon the elemental quest to find the only weapon powerful enough to keep the creatures of darkness at bay: the fabled Sword of Shannara.
 ---

 A great first novel by author *Terry Brooks*.
 An excellent story with easily identifiable characters.
 This book is long enough to tell the story but nowhere near as long as some tomes in the Fantasy genre.

 I enjoyed this book so much I had to reread it again a few years later.
 Now I need to reread the whole trilogy again.
 I have been "woke" by what I discovered in the Netflix series "*The Shannara Chronicles*".
 These stories occur in a future version of our own earth, not in some fairytale land.
+Wow!